xiaolai/regular-investing-in-box/docs/en/README.md

 >When they were younger they never imagined that they would live this long.

 When they retired a decade or so ago, they hadn't yet realized that many of their generation could easily live to 100.
-It's only now, as many of their own parents are approaching 100 that they have discovered that "old age" can last so long!
+It's only now, as many of their own parents are approaching 100, that they have discovered that "old age" can last so long!
 Where did these lonely old people mess up?
-They didn't imagine that they could live so long, so they long ago gave up one their own personal development.
+They didn't imagine that they could live so long, so they long ago gave up on their own personal development.
 Long ago they mistook a new beginning for their own ending.

 Back to investing, most people look at compound interest calculations over twenty or thirty years and think that the numbers have nothing to do with their lives.
-But actually this generation has much more time to invest than they imagine.
+But this generation actually has much more time to invest than they imagine.
 On average, they have at least 45 years.
 It's a big mistake to underestimate this!

-What does it mean to life to 100?
-Your great-grandchildren will be grown up and able to start investing.
+What does it mean to live to 100?
+Your great-grandchildren will be grown and able to start investing.
 The two full cycles we have been talking about are economic cycles, but if your family has four generations of adults when you are 100, that is four full generational cycles.
-We should think carefully about this fact, and thing about how we will deal with it.
+We should think carefully about this fact, and think about how we will deal with it.

 Regular investing can not only change a person's life, it can change a family's fate over generations, and it is a process that you will be able to see yourself.
 It's very important.